3.8 Provisions and contingent liabilities

 The Company's ALCO monitors asset liability mismatches to ensure that there are no imbalances or excessive concentrations on either side of the Balance Sheet.

-The Company maintains a judicious mix of borrowings from banks, money markets, External Commercial Borrowings (ECBs), public and other deposits and focuses on diversification of its sources of borrowings with an emphasis on longer tenor borrowings.
-The Company for the first time raised funds by way of securitisation of loan receivables in FY2025.
-This strategy of balancing varied sources of funds and long tenor borrowings along with liquidity buffer framework has aided the Company maintain a healthy asset liability position and interest rate during the financial year 2024-25 (FY2025).
-The overall borrowings including debt securities, deposits and subordinated liabilities stood at C 275,217.60 crore as of 31 March 2025 (previous year C 220,378.65 crore).
-The weighted average cost of borrowing was 7.99% for FY2025 (previous year 7.75%).
+The Company maintains a judicious mix of borrowings from banks, money markets, External commercial borrowings (ECBs), securitisation, public and other deposits and focuses on diversification of its sources of borrowings with an emphasis on longer tenor borrowings.
+This strategy of balancing varied sources of funds and long tenor borrowings along with liquidity buffer framework has aided the Company maintain a healthy asset liability position and interest rate during the financial year ended 31 March 2026 (FY 2025-26).
+The overall borrowings including debt securities, deposits and subordinated liabilities stood at C 322,818.39 crore as of 31 March 2026 (previous year C 275,217.60 crore).
+The weighted average cost of borrowing was 7.60% for FY 2025-26 (previous year 7.99%).

-RBI vide Circular No. RBI vide Circular No. RBI/DoR/2023-24/106 DoR.FIN.REC.No.45/03.10.119/2023-24 has issued guidelines on liquidity risk framework for NBFCs.
-It covers various aspects of liquidity risk management such as granular level classification of buckets in structural liquidity statement, tolerance limits thereupon, and liquidity risk management tools and principles.
-The Company has a Board approved Liquidity Risk Management Framework which covers liquidity risk management policy, strategies and practices, liquidity coverage ratio (LCR), stress testing, contingency funding plan, maturity profiling, liquidity risk measurement - stock approach, currency risk, interest rate risk and liquidity risk monitoring framework.
+RBI has issued guidelines on liquidity risk framework for NBFCs, covering various aspects of Liquidity risk management such as granular level classification of buckets in structural liquidity statement, tolerance limits thereupon, and liquidity risk management tools and principles.
+The Company has a Board approved Liquidity Risk Management Framework which covers liquidity risk management policy, strategies and practices, liquidity coverage ratio (LCR), stress testing, collateral management for derivative exposure, contingency funding plan, maturity profiling, liquidity risk measurement - stock approach, currency risk, interest rate risk and liquidity risk monitoring framework.

 The Company exceeds the regulatory requirement of LCR which mandates maintaining prescribed coverage of expected net cash outflows for a stressed scenario in the form of high quality liquid assets (HQLA).
-As of 31 March 2025, the Company maintained a LCR of 124.93%, well in excess of the RBI's stipulated norm of 100%.
+As of 31 March 2026, the Company maintained a LCR of 128.38% (previous year 124.93%), well in excess of the RBI's stipulated norm of 100%.

 Market risk is the risk that the fair value of future cash flow of financial instruments will fluctuate due to changes in the market variables such as interest rates, foreign exchange rates, equity prices and credit spreads on investment and borrowings.